Pythagoras: Metempsychosis

 Although the exact details of Pythagoras's teachings are uncertain, it is possible to reconstruct a general outline of his main ideas.
 Aristotle writes at length about the teachings of the Pythagoreans, but without mentioning Pythagoras directly.
 One of Pythagoras's main doctrines appears to have been metempsychosis, the belief that all souls are immortal and that, after death, a soul is transferred into a new body.
 This teaching is referenced by Xenophanes, Ion of Chios, and Herodotus.
+The earliest source on Pythagoras's metempsychosis is a satirical poem probably written after his death by the Greek philosopher Xenophanes of Colophon (c.
+570 BC), who had been one of his contemporaries, in which Xenophanes describes Pythagoras interceding on behalf of a dog that is being beaten, professing to recognize in its cries the voice of a departed friend.
 Nothing whatsoever, however, is known about the nature or mechanism by which Pythagoras believed metempsychosis to occur.

 Empedocles alludes in one of his poems that Pythagoras may have claimed to possess the ability to recall his former incarnations.
 Diogenes Laërtius reports an account from Heraclides Ponticus that Pythagoras told people that he had lived four previous lives that he could remember in detail.
 The first of these lives was as Aethalides the son of Hermes, who granted him the ability to remember all his past incarnations.
 Next, he was incarnated as Euphorbus, a minor hero from the Trojan War briefly mentioned in the Iliad.
 He then became the philosopher Hermotimus, who recognized the shield of Euphorbus in the temple of Apollo.
 His final incarnation was as Pyrrhus, a fisherman from Delos.
 One of his past lives, as reported by Dicaearchus, was as a beautiful courtesan.